Matatika/matatika-docs/content/data-sources/tap-solarvista/extractor.md

 ---

-Our Solarvista datasource uses a singer tap we created called `tap-solarvista` to extract your data.
+Our Solarvista data source uses a singer tap we created called `tap-solarvista` to extract your data.

 You can find documentation about `tap-solarvista` on the [tap-solarvista]({{site.baseurl}}/data-sources/tap-solarvista) overview page.